Table of Contents

 3.2 Jobs: Created vs. Replaced

-Yes, automation displaces repetitive jobs — but here’s the other side of the coin: new roles are being born.
-Spaces such as ethics, prompt engineering, data labeling and AI-driven marketing are growing quickly.
-Indeed, a set of industry studies projects that artificial intelligence will generate more jobs than it destroys, much as computers did in the decades following the 2000s.
+Yes, it replaces monotonous work with robotics, but there is also the other aspect of the coin: the roles are also being created.
+Fields like ethics, timely engineering, data labeling and AI-based marketing are expanding remarkably rapidly.
+In fact, according to a collection of studies in the industry, artificial intelligence will create more than it will kill, just as computers did in the decades after the 2000s.

 3.3 Adoption in Companies